aleifs/aleifs.github.io/_pages/cv.md

 ### Education

-* B.S. in Mechanical Engineering, Federal University of Bahai, 2016
+* B.S. in Mechanical Engineering, Federal University of Bahia, 2016
-* M.Sc. in Economics, Federal University of Bahai, 2020
+* M.Sc. in Economics, Federal University of Bahia, 2020
 * Ph.D in Economics, São Paulo School of Economics, 2024 (expected)

 ### Publications